Visitor’s Guide

 Read More

-in the Warner Wetlands
+Watch Waterfowl in the Warner Wetlands

-These wetlands at the base of Hart Mountain were designated as an Area of Critical Environmental Concern (ACEC) for their unique wildlife, ecological, cultural and geological values.
+These wetlands at the base of Hart Mountain were designated as an Area of Critical Environmental Concern for their unique wildlife, ecological, cultural and geological values.
 The lakes provide great habitat for migrating waterfowl and give visitors an opportunity for world-class wildlife viewing.
 When the lakes are full, a canoe trail weaves between the many pothole lakes.

-Explore the High Lakes plateau
+Explore the High Lakes Plateau

 Learn More